xDaryamo/puccini/README.md

 tiny-but-important implementation details into one place we can at least have a lingua franca and common tool chain for all platforms.
 That's the value proposition of TOSCA and the gist of Puccini.

+### Why Go?

+[Go](https://golang.org/) is fast becoming the language of choice for cloud-native solutions.
+It has the advantage of producing very deployable executables that make it easy to containerize and integrate.
+Go features garbage collection and easy multi-threading (via lightweight goroutines), but unlike Python, Ruby, and Perl it is a strictly typed language, which encourages good programming practices and reduces the chance for bugs.

-### JavaScript?
-Really?
+### Why JavaScript?

-The decision to use an interpreted programming language is intentional and important.
+The decision to use an embedded interpreted programming language is intentional and important.
 Unlike some Kubernetes tools ([Helm](https://helm.sh/)), we do not treat YAML files as plain text to be manipulated by an anemic text templating language, where just working around YAML's strict indentation requirements becomes a cumbersome nightmare.

 JavaScript lets you manipulate data structures directly using a full-blown, conventional language.
 It's probably